 Tip Number 5:

 If you’re training to increase endurance, follow the 10% rule: Don’t increase your mileage any more than 10% per week.
-What’s not well recognized is that it takes longer for your musculoskeletal system to adapt to training than it does your cardiovascular and respiratory systems.
+It takes longer for your musculoskeletal system to adapt to training than it does your cardiovascular and respiratory systems.
 When first starting out you will notice your breathing gets easier in the matter of days and you may very well want to increase at a faster rate than 10% per week.
 But just remember, it takes weeks and months, not days, for your muscles, tendons, ligaments and even bones to get stronger.
 Be patient.
-It will happen, as long as you don’t push yourself too hard, too fast and get injured.
+You will get stronger, as long as you don’t push yourself too hard, too fast and get injured.

 Oh, and if you’re wondering which OESH shoes are featured above, they’re our new OESH Lea Storm Clouds.
 Below is a slow-mo video of them in action.
 Enjoy!